Undergraduate Course – Business and Economics

 These course outcomes are aligned with the Australian Qualifications Framework level 7 and Monash Graduate AttributesAustralian Qualifications Framework level 7 and Monash Graduate Attributes (http://www.monash.edu.au/pubs/handbooks/alignmentofoutcomes.html).

-Upon successful completion of this course it is expected that students will develop:
+Upon successful completion of this course it is expected that you will develop:

 - fundamental knowledge of general principles and applications of a core range of business disciplines related to accounting